caweisz/caweisz/README.md

 - 👋 Hi, I’m @caweisz
 - 👀 I’m interested in Data Science/Analytics/Automation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to use powershell/python to insert data to sql server databse
 - 💞️ I’m looking to collaborate on ...
 - 📫 cody.weisz@gmail.com